William04A/pispeedtest/README.md

 #### Application updates:
+**V4.0:**
+PiSpeedtest 4.0 is another major update to PiSpeedtest that includes these new things:
+- PiSpeedtest does now have more options when speedtesting.
+You can now choose what server to perform speedtests against or select servers automatic, like it has been in PiSpeedtest before.
+Being able to choose servers improves the accuracy some times.
+- You now get more information when processing speedtests.
+- Better error handling.
+- PiSpeedtest has more graphical popups in some places, which makes PiSpeedtest look nicer overall.

+- And much more!

 **V3.5:**

-This update is focusing on PiSpeedtest setup programs, which needen an update.
+This update is focusing on PiSpeedtest setup programs, which needed an update.
 - The automaticsetup.py now works with most platforms and not only Windows as the pip module is used.
 The program is alrady configured to work with pip 10.0 and higher because of the pip.main() module changes with pip 10.
 - The cloudsaving setup now has options to turn off or on cloudsaving, batch-upload data to the cloud and to show your API-key.
 Big application updates are also in progress!